couchbaselabs/docs-ng/content/couchbase-manual-2.0/administration-basics.markdown

 path settings individually.
 If you need to configure the data file and index file paths individually, use the REST API.
-For more information, see [Configuring Index Path for a Node](couchbase-manual-ready.html#couchbase-admin-restapi-provisioning-diskpath)
+For more information, see [Configuring Index Path for a Node](#couchbase-admin-restapi-provisioning-diskpath)

 For Couchbase Server 2.0, once a node or cluster has already been setup and is storing data, you cannot change the path while the node is part of a running cluster.
 You must take the node out of the cluster then follow the steps below:

- 1. [Change the path on a running node either via theREST API](couchbase-manual-ready.html#couchbase-admin-restapi) or using the Couchbase CLI (commands above).
+ 1. [Change the path on a running node either via theREST API](#couchbase-admin-restapi) or using the Couchbase CLI (commands above).
 This change will not actually take effect until the node is restarted.
-For more information about using a REST-API request for ejecting nodes from clusters, see [Removing a Node from a Cluster](couchbase-manual-ready.html#couchbase-admin-restapi-remove-node-from-cluster).
+For more information about using a REST-API request for ejecting nodes from clusters, see [Removing a Node from a Cluster](#couchbase-admin-restapi-remove-node-from-cluster).

  1. Shut the node down.

  1. Copy all the data files from their original location into the new location.

- 1. [Start the service again
-    andmonitor](couchbase-manual-ready.html#couchbase-monitoring) the "warmup" of
+ 1. [Start the service again andmonitor](#couchbase-monitoring) the "warmup" of the data.
-    the data.

 <a id="couchbase-admin-basics-running"></a>